Ajayt036/About-Me/README.md

 ## Hello.
 I am Ajay, a Business Intelligence Enthusiast.
-### I am always up for discussion on solving problems through data & tech.
+## Always up for discussion on solving problems through data & tech.

 ### In 20 seconds, Below is the timeline of my journey into the world of Data Intelligence.
 - **2022** - Full-time summer internship at FedEx Ground as Analytics Intern.